What is an eating disorder?

 A GP or local NHS eating disorder team can also provide help and support.

-Restored run a drop-in at the BU Student Wellbeing office on the last Thursday of each month, 12pm - 1pm: 28 April, 26 May, 23 June.
+Restored run a drop-in at the BU Student Wellbeing office on the last Thursday of each month, 12pm - 1pm, during term-time.
 This is a chance for students to discuss any eating concerns, get some confidential advice and to find out what support is available locally or nationally.
 You do not need to have a specified eating disorder to use the service.

 If you, or people around you, are worried that you have an unhealthy relationship with food, you could have an eating disorder.